THE FIDUCIARY STANDARD

 Your best interests are ours as well.
 The fiduciary standard is the foundation for a consistent, disciplined investment process.

-- In adhering to this standard, our commitment, first and foremost, is to serving your best interests and placing those ahead of our own.
+- In adhering to the fiduciary standard, our commitment is to focus on your interests and goals.

-- When we call upon our partners and affiliates at Bank of America to assist us, we provide disclosure of conflicts of interest we believe may exist.
+- When we call upon our colleagues and affiliates at Bank of America to assist us, we provide disclosure of conflicts of interest we believe may exist.

 Focusing on our obligations.
 Because we are a national bank, government regulators examine our fiduciary activities regularly to assess compliance with our responsibilities.

-- Through a prescribed process, we review all fiduciary accounts to see that fiduciary investment standards are being met and that those accounts are being administered in accordance with their investment policy statements, governing documents and laws and regulations.
+- Through a prescribed process, we review all fiduciary accounts to see that fiduciary investment standards are being met and that those accounts are being administered in accordance with their investment policy statements and governing documents.